-The Nursing Department aligns with the mission and philosophy of Education Affiliates, integrating them into its Practical Nursing program' philosophy, outcomes, and curricula.
+The Nursing Department aligns with the mission and philosophy of Education Affiliates, integrating them into its nursing programs' philosophy, outcomes, and curricula.
 Nursing combines art, science, and human connection for healing.
 Health involves unity of mind, body, and spirit, including health within illness.

-Fortis College's Practical Nursing program is deeply rooted in a set of guiding philosophies aligned with our mission, vision, and trajectory.
+Fortis College's practical nursing program is deeply rooted in a set of guiding philosophies aligned with our mission, vision, and trajectory.
 These principles form the core of our commitment to delivering exceptional education in healthcare.